BiLLY-J03l/VESPRA-APT/README.md

 - **docs/ TightVNC_2.7_for_Windows_Installing_from_MSI_Packages.pdf**
   - tightVNC msi installer documentation that I used to install tightvnc-setup.msi package with the proper configurations and without any UI.

+- **utils/ file_enc.c**
+  - the encryption program I used to encrypt the files to be received and decrypted by stage_zero.exe.

 --------------------------------------------------------------------------------------------------------
 ## Development Methodology